HydratedBean/Project-Virulence/README.md

 ![Project Virulence](resources/projectvirulence/title.png)
+## A modpack inspired by ULTRAKILL's Encore levels.
+Mixing and moving bits and pieces of the game around in ways you might not expect, while making everything more challenging.

+# CORE MODS
+- Pyrotech
+- Better With Mods
+- Scape and Run Parasites

 # FEATURES AND CHANGES
 - Wooden tools are skipped.
 Pick up some rocks, break up tree bark into sticks, and make stone tools.